 This plan of management expressly authorises the issue of leases, licences and other estates over the land categorised as General community Use.
-Table 6 provides some
+Table 6 provides some possible types of purposes for which tenure may be granted.
+The following table does not guarantee approval and is not an exhaustive list.

-Type of tenure arrangement Maximum term Purpose for which tenure may be granted Lease As per statutory requirements cultural purposes, including concerts, dramatic productions and galleries recreational purposes sporting uses developed/operated by a private operator commercial retail uses associated with the facility (e.g. sale or hire of sports goods) Licence As per statutory requirements recreational purposes sale of goods or services that are ancillary to community land use and reserve purpose the playing of a musical instrument, or singing, for fee or reward, such as busking or concerts, engaging in a trade or business, such as community events, auctions, markets, book launches, film releases, displays, exhibitions, fairs, fashion parades, shows and similar activities.
-Short-term licence As per statutory requirements the playing of a lawful game or sport, the delivery of a public address, such as speeches, meetings, seminars, presentations and educational programs. commercial photographic sessions, picnics and private celebrations such as weddings and family gatherings, filming sessions, such as broadcasts associated with any event, concert or public speech.
+Type of tenure arrangement Maximum term Purpose for which tenure may be granted As per statutory requirements cultural purposes, including concerts, dramatic productions and galleries recreational purposes Lease sporting uses developed/operated by a private operator commercial retail uses associated with the facility (e.g. sale or hire of sports goods) Licence As per statutory requirements recreational purposes sale of goods or services that are ancillary to community land use and reserve purpose As per statutory requirements the playing of a musical instrument, or singing, for fee or reward, such as busking or concerts, engaging in a trade or business, such as community events, auctions, markets, book launches, film releases, displays, exhibitions, fairs, fashion parades, shows and similar activities. the playing of a lawful game or sport, Short-term licence the delivery of a public address, such as speeches, meetings, seminars, presentations and educational programs. commercial photographic sessions, picnics and private celebrations such as weddings and family gatherings, filming sessions, such as broadcasts associated with any event, concert or public speech.
 Other uses consistent with the purpose, category and objectives of the reserve.
 Other estates This PoM allows the council to grant 'an estate' over community land for the provision of public utilities and works associated with or ancillary to public utilities and provision of services, or connections for premises adjoining the community land to a facility of the council or public utility provider on the community land in accordance with the LG Act.